ros2/design/articles/115_topic_and_service_name_mapping.md

 ### Hidden Topic or Service Names

-Any topic or service name that contains any tokens (either namespaces or a topic or service name) that start with an underscore (`_`) will be considered hidden and tools may not show them unless explicitly asked to.
+Any topic or service name that contains any tokens (either namespaces or a topic or service name) that start with an underscore (`_`) will be considered hidden and tools may not show them unless explicitly asked.

 ## Mapping of ROS 2 Topic and Service Names to DDS Topics

 The ROS topic and service name constraints allow more types of characters than the DDS topic names because ROS additionally allows the forward slash (`/`), the tilde (`~`), and the balanced curly braces (`{}`).
 These must be substituted or otherwise removed during the process of mapping to DDS topic names.
 Since ROS 2 topic and service names are expanded to fully qualified names, any balanced bracket (`{}`) substitutions and tildes (`~`) will have been expanded.
 Additionally any URL related syntax, e.g. the `rostopic://` prefix, will be removed once parsed.
 Therefore only forward slashes have to be substituted when converting to DDS topic names.